qilingframework/rtfd.io/docs/ida.md

 ![](img/deflat3.png)

-- Then click `Deflat`, Qiling IDA plugin will start to perform symbolic execution to find the real control flow between real blocks and remove all fake blocks and dispatcher blocks.
+- Then click `Deflat`, Qiling IDA plugin will start to find the real control flow between real blocks and remove all fake blocks and dispatcher blocks.
 Below is the result:

 ![](img/deflat4.png)